 Unnecessary Alarm and Conflicting Guidance

-Yet, the warning label does not only affect and influence the behaviors of Californians; many other Americans are indirectly impacted by Prop 65.
-Given the difficulty in ensuring unlabeled products with Prop 65-listed ingredients do not end up on store shelves in California, many manufacturers stamp the CA-required warning label on products destined for other states that do not have this requirement.
+The warning label does not only affect and influence the behaviors of Californians; many other Americans are indirectly impacted by Prop 65.
+Given the difficulty in ensuring unlabeled products with Prop 65-listed ingredients do not end up on store shelves in California, many companies stamp the CA-required warning label on products destined for other states that do not have this requirement.
 This label causes unnecessary alarm and confusion for many other Americans, thus widening the reach of IARC’s bad science across our country.

 Halko raises an interesting point.
 Why should Californians be subjected to Prop 65’s alarmist notices, when federal regulatory organizations like the FDA have more complete information and appropriately communicated warnings about the risks in food?
 Acrylamide is just one example of how IARC’s carcinogen classifications conflate risks with hazards and negatively impact Californians.